Domestic Abuse Solicitors

 - Physical abuse – punching, hitting, throwing, kicking, etc.

-- Emotional/mental abuse – controlling behaviour, causing you to feel scared, threatening behaviour
+- Emotional/mental abuse – controlling and coercive behaviour, causing you to feel scared, threatening behaviour

-- Sexual abuse – being forced to do sexual acts you do not consent to
+- Sexual abuse – forcing you to do sexual acts you do not consent to

 - Verbal abuse – name calling, shouting, etc.